5 Ways To Boost Your Immune System Using Essential Oils

 4.)
 Do a 5 minute meditation with scent.
 Take a moment to still the mind and relax the body.
 Meditating is a wonderful way to not only improve your mental state, but also to take a temporary load off the body.
 According to Deepak Chopra, your immune system is not just a physical mechanism used to fight disease.
 It actually transmits your thoughts and moods to your cells.
 And meditating with scent allows you to focus on something other than what’s going on in your life.

 Try this: find a quiet corner to sit comfortably.
 Put one drop of essential oil on a scent strip or cotton pad (do not smell directly out of the bottle!) and place near you.
 Close your eyes and focus in on the aroma.
 Pay attention to how it speaks to you.
 Ask yourself what the aroma is telling you, what it reminds you of, how you are responding to it.
 Notice how the aroma evolves over time.

 5.)
 Create a sleep sanctuary.
 If you’re having a difficult time falling asleep, diffusing essential oils 15 minutes before bedtime is a great way to create a calming and inviting atmosphere to help you fall asleep.
 Diffusing essential oils all night is not going to help you fall asleep.
-Check out another article I wrote 5 Ways To Use Essential Oils For Better Sleep to understand why.
+Read 5 Ways To Use Essential Oils For Better Sleep to understand why.

 Try this: make a blend of:

 and diffuse in the bedroom 15 minutes before bedtime.
 Close the door behind you (read or watch TV in another room) while creating this sleep sanctuary, and when you come in to go to sleep, turn off the diffuser, put away your phone, and gently drift off to sleep.